Michael Hewitt · Executive Vocal Presence

 You sound like everyone else.

 You tell people you're different.
 Your company tells people it's different.
-But when you pick up the phone, you sound the same as every other rep, every other founder, every other partner at every other firm.
+But when you pick up the phone, you sound like every other rep, every other founder, every other partner at every other firm.
 You get commoditized.
-And the deals, the opportunities, the attention — they go to the person who made them feel something.
+And the deals, the opportunities, the attention go to the person who made them feel something.

 07